LongTermPersonalizationHRI/jibo-teleop/README.md

-# tega\_teleop
+# jibo-gfta-speech-collection

-A python rosnode for teleoperating the Tega robot and an opal tablet.
+A python rosnode for teleoperating the Jibo robot to conduct the GFTA assessment and record speech samples.
 Creates a Qt GUI with buttons for triggering speech, lookats, and animations on the robot, as well as commands to send to an opal tablet.

+## Installation

+If you haven't done this yet, set up a python3 virtual env with:
+`virtualenv -p $(which python3) ~/python-virtualenvs/jibo-gfta-py3 --system-site-packages`

+YOU ONLY NEED TO DO THIS ONCE!

+All subsequent times, you just need to activate it with `source ~/python-virtualenvs/jibo-gfta-py3/bin/activate`

+### Install System Dependencies
+`sudo apt-get install python3-pyside`
+`sudo apt-get install portaudio19-dev`

+### Install Python Dependencies
+`pip install -r requirements.txt`

 ## Configure and Run